 The early signs of throat cancer can include pain or difficulty swallowing, a hoarse voice, and the feeling of a lump in the throat.
 However, cancer in the lower parts of the throat may not show symptoms until later.

 Throat cancer can affect the larynx (voice box) and either the upper or lower part of the pharynx (throat).
 As cancer spreads, it may grow into nearby tissues.
 However, the name of the cancer will always depend on where it starts.

 According to the NCI, cancer in the throat or mouth causes

-In adults, exposure to tobacco and the human papillomavirus (HPV) increase the risk.
+In adults, exposure to tobacco and the human papillomavirus (HPV) increases the risk of developing throat cancer.

-There are many different types of throat cancer.
+There are several different types of throat cancer and many places within the throat where cancer can develop.
 The symptoms and progression will depend on the type and location of the cancer.